Credentialism and degree inflation: History

 The establishment of legitimized professional certifications began after the turn of the twentieth century when the Carnegie Foundation published reports on medical and law education.
 One example of such reports is the Flexner Report, written by educator Abraham Flexner.

 This research led to the closing of low-quality medical and law schools.
 The impact of the many unqualified workers of the Gilded age also increased motivation to weed out unqualified workers in other professions.
 Professionalization increased, and the number of professions and professionals multiplied.
 There were economic benefits to this because it lowered the competition for jobs by weeding out unqualified candidates, driving up salaries.

 The alliance of employers with educational institutions progressed throughout the twentieth century as businesses and technological advancements progressed.
 Businessmen were unable to keep schedules or accounts in their heads like the small-town merchant had once done.
 New systems of accounting, organization, and business management were developed.
 In his book The Visible Hand, Alfred Chandler of Harvard Business School explained that the increase in large corporations with multiple divisions killed off the hybrid owner/managers of simpler times and created a demand for salaried, "scientific" management.
 The development of professional management societies, research groups, and university business programs began in the early 1900s.
-By 1910, Harvard and Dartmouth offered graduate business programs and NYU, the University of Chicago, and the University of Pennsylvania offered undergraduate business programs.
+By 1910, Harvard and Dartmouth offered graduate business programs, and NYU, the University of Chicago, and the University of Pennsylvania offered undergraduate business programs.
 By the 1960s, nearly half of all managerial jobs formally required either an undergraduate or graduate degree.

-Academic inflation

-Academic inflation is the contention that an excess of college-educated individuals with lower degrees (associate and bachelor's degrees) and even higher qualifications (master's or doctorate degrees) compete for too few jobs that require these degrees.

-Academic inflation occurs when university graduates take up work that was not formerly done by graduates of a certain level, and higher-degree holders continue to migrate to this particular occupation until it eventually becomes a field known as a "graduate profession" and the minimum job requirements have been inflated academically for low-level job tasks.